the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

 * Tweak - Improve fresh install experience by setting the default template to the Events one [TEC-3453]
+* Tweak - Create a new method to request an update back to EA imports to mark imports as completed on EA server [TEC-3476]
+* Tweak - Add a new filter `tribe_aggregator_service_put_pue_licenses` to enable external sources the option to add additional PUE attached to the request.
+[TEC-3476]
 * Fix - Correctly store Event Organizer meta when using the ORM.
 * Fix - Linked posts (Organizers and Venues) correctly check if the item selected is brand new or existing when edit link is empty.
 [TEC-3481]